BLSQ/openhexa-templates-ds/dhis2_to_dhis2_data_elements/README.md

 # DHIS2 to DHIS2 Data Elements Pipeline

-This OpenHEXA pipeline extracts data values from a source DHIS2 instance for a given dataset and writes the values to a target DHIS2 instance, using mappings for `dataElement` and `categoryOptionCombo` IDs.
+This OpenHEXA pipeline extracts data values from a source DHIS2 instance for a given dataset and writes the values to a target DHIS2 instance, using mappings for `dataElement` and `categoryOptionCombo`, `attributeOptionCombo` and `orgUnits` (optional) IDs.

 ## Features